 |Emerging Infectious Diseases and Bioterrorism|

 To earn Honors in the Major, students are required to take at least 20 honors credits.
 In addition, students must take MICROBIO 681 Senior Honors Thesis and MICROBIO 682 Senior Honors Thesis when completing their thesis project; please see the Honors in Major Checklist for more information.

 University Degree Requirements

 |Total Degree||To receive a bachelor's degree from UW–Madison, students must earn a minimum of 120 degree credits.
 The requirements for some programs may exceed 120 degree credits.
 Students should consult with their college or department advisor for information on specific credit requirements.|

 |Residency||Degree candidates are required to earn a minimum of 30 credits in residence at UW–Madison.
 "In residence" means on the UW–Madison campus with an undergraduate degree classification.
 “In residence” credit also includes UW–Madison courses offered in distance or online formats and credits earned in UW–Madison Study Abroad/Study Away programs.|

 |Quality of Work||Undergraduate students must maintain the minimum grade point average specified by the school, college, or academic program to remain in good academic standing.
 Students whose academic performance drops below these minimum thresholds will be placed on academic probation.|

-- Students will apply the scientific method to questions.
-They will formulate a hypothesis, gather data, and analyze that data to assess the degree to which their work supports the hypothesis.
+2. Apply the scientific method to questions.
+Formulate a hypothesis, gather data, and analyze that data to assess the degree to which their work supports the hypothesis.

 Sample MICROBIOLOGY Four-Year Plan